Updated: May 24th, 2021

 Pros:

-- Great shell kit, particularly for tight spaces, i.e. small clubs
+- Great shell kit, particularly for tight spaces like small stages and clubs

 - Good sound, many note that it’s better than expected